Celebrate as a Nation on March 25th

 The United States Congress has designated March 25th of each year as National Medal of Honor Day, a day dedicated to Medal of Honor recipients.
 (Public Law 101-564) Conceived in the State of Washington, this holiday should be one of our most revered.
 Unfortunately, all too many Americans are not even aware of its existence.

 The date of March 25th was chosen to highlight this special day because it was on March 25, 1863, that the first Medals of Honor were presented...to six members of Andrews' Raiders.

 National Medal of Honor day needs wider recognition and celebration.
 As a patriotic American, there are a few things you can do to commemorate this day:

 - Fly Your Flag.
 Fly your flag with pride and patriotism on this day.

 - Inform Your Local Media.
-Most newspapers aren't even aware that this special day exists.
-Why not tip your local media to the occasion.
-Before you do, check out our database for Medal of Honor recipients from your city and state as well as any who might be buried in your city.
+Many newspapers and media outlets do not properly cover this special day.
+Why not tip your local media to the occasion?
+Before you do, check out our database of Medal of Honor recipients from your city and state as well as any who may be buried in your city.
 This information can give your media a "local angle" that can increase the probability that they will consider doing a story to remind Americans of our heroes.

 - Schools.
 Consider doing something in your local schools, or even on a civic level, if there is a Medal of Honor recipient living near your location.

 - Public Library.
-Tell the story of one of your State's Medal of Honor recipients at your public library.
+Tell the story of a Medal of Honor recipient from your home state at your public library.